bringg/customer-js-sdk/README.md

 ## Examples

+### for an example of using our sdk with a simple google map see the customer-sdk-demo.html file attached
+##### don't forget you need to follow installation steps.
+##### don't forget to set your own keys and params.

+### here are few separated examples for commonly used scenarios
 ##### This shows how to initialize and do a whole tracking experience using a provided share_uuid
 ```
 BringgSDK.initializeBringg({share_uuid: YOUR_SHARE_UUID}, function(updatedConfiguration){